jeroendoggen/blackboard-analysis-tools/README.md

 blackboard-analysis-tools
 =========================

-Some tools to automate analysis assignments the have been handed in using the Blackboard learning system
+Some tools to automate the analysis of student assignments that have been handed in using the Blackboard learning system.